2014 Ohio State Buckeyes football team: CFP Semifinal at Sugar Bowl vs. Alabama

 Ohio State received the opening kickoff of the second half, drove 75 yards, and scored on a 47-yard pass from Cardale Jones to Devin Smith, giving them the lead with a score of 27–21.
 Midway through the third quarter, Blake Sims threw an interception to Steve Miller that was returned 41 yards, and increased the Buckeye lead to two possessions at 34–21.
 Alabama responded on their ensuing possession, scoring on a 5-yard touchdown run from Sims, making the score 34–28 Ohio State at the end of the third quarter.

-Blake Sims threw his second interception of the game early in the fourth quarter, though the Buckeyes were unable to capitalize off of the turnover.
+Blake Sims threw his second interception of the game early in the fourth quarter, though the Buckeyes were unable to capitalize on the turnover.
 An 85-yard touchdown run from Ezekiel Elliott with less than four minutes in the game gave the Buckeyes a 42–28 lead, after the successful two-point conversion.
 Alabama went 65 yards in a minute and a half on their next possession, scoring on a 6-yard touchdown pass from Sims to Amari Cooper, to cut the game again to one possession.
 The game ended on a Hail Mary pass from Sims that was intercepted by Tyvis Powell, giving Ohio State the 42–35 victory.
 For their achievements, running back Ezekiel Elliott was named the offensive MVP of the game, and Darron Lee was named the defensive MVP.
 The loss was the Southeastern Conference's second straight major bowl loss to Ohio State.